beeva-arturomartinez/beeva-best-practices/frontend/angular/README.md

 # Testing

 _NOTE:_ This chapter covers exclusively Angular ways of testing.
-There's a broad greater set of best practises on the particular Testing doc (TODO Link).
+There's a broad greater set of best practises on the particular [Testing & QA](../../qa_testing) section of the guide.

 ## Use Angular mocks